grumpycoders/papan/docs/architecture.md

     - Configuration.

 - Clients
-  - Configurable user interface
+  - Configurable user interface.
-    - Themes
+    - Themes.
-    - Templates
+    - Templates.
-  - Chromecast / FireTV / Kodi / ... support
+  - Chromecast / FireTV / Kodi / ... support.
+  - Client "knows" a list of lobbies (servers).
+Each lobby gives a list of games (with versions?).
+    - Instances sorted by lobby or by game.
+    - Create an instance on a lobby for a partcular game.
+    - Instances with friends highlighted.
+Should they appear first?
+    - Favorite lobbys, favorite games.
+Should they appear first?
+    - Game page: description, picture, rules.

 - Client rendering: notion of Global / Local scenes.
   - Global = the board visible by everyone, including spectators.